List of Subjects

 Languages

 A qualification in Arabic is an asset for many careers.
 Studying Arabic also provides insight into the Arab world, including a deeper understanding of Arab culture and society.
 Being a professional who can communicate effectively in Arabic is a valuable asset in today’s multicultural society, not only in Malta but also across Europe.
-Being qualified in Arabic opens doors to numerous prestigious careers in Malta and abroad, including translation, interpretation, teaching, lecturing, and linguistic research.
+A qualification in Arabic opens doors to numerous career opportunities in Malta and abroad, including translation, interpretation, teaching, lecturing, and linguistic research.
 Furthermore, the European Union offers excellent career opportunities for professionals qualified in Arabic.

 Advanced Level